Gasoline Pricing in Canada

 Rapid changes in gasoline prices — particularly upward ones — and the dynamic fluctuation of prices lead many motorists to question the basis of the prices they pay.

-The Consumers Council of Canada seeks to provide consumers with information to improve their knowledge about the supply chain and market forces influencing gasoline prices and the meaning of cost and “benchmark” prices reported as news.
+Consumers Council of Canada seeks to provide consumers with information to improve their knowledge about the supply chain and market forces influencing gasoline prices and the meaning of cost and “benchmark” prices reported as news.

 Gasoline consumption is commonplace in Canadian life, but the global supply chain that brings it to market is complex.